nkaminski/osc-audio-visualizer/README.md

     sudo apt-get install pianobar

 Furthermore, since the version of pianobar in the Debian repositories is out of date, pianobar will refuse to interact with pandora.com due to an incorrect certificate.
-The fix for such is to either build the most recent version of pianobar form source or create the file "~/.config/pianobar/config" and place the following lines inside of such:
+The fix for such is to either build the most recent version of pianobar from source or create the file "~/.config/pianobar/config" and place the following lines inside of such:

         tls_fingerprint = FC2E6AF49FC63AEDAD1078DC22D1185B809E7534
         user = youremail@example.com